 Most of San Francisco has a combined sewer system that combines and treats both wastewater and stormwater prior to discharging into the Pacific Ocean or San Francisco Bay.
 However, parts of the city are served by separate storm sewer systems, where wastewater is transported and treated in one system and stormwater is transported through a separate system directly into receiving waters without treatment.
 These separate storm sewers are located on the outer edges of the city and can be found in Ocean Beach, Lake Merced, and Mission Bay.
 In these parts of the city, it is especially important to that only rain enters these storm drains.

-Several pollutants may end up in our storm drain.
-These range from trash, pet waste, pesticides, and motor oil.
+Pollutants such as trash, pet waste, pesticides, and motor oil may end up in our storm drain.
 Here are several ways you can prevent pollution in our storm drains:

 - Ride a bike or take public transportation instead of driving alone to work can reduce the amount of harmful car exhaust pollutants from the street.